 – Set a quit date.
 Choose a day and time when you won’t be stressed.
 Write it down on a calendar or share it with a friend.

 – Have a support system in place with friends or family.
 This can make a real difference and it’s a good idea to make sure some are right here in Penticton.
 Your Carmi Remedy’s Rx Pharmacist can also be part of your support team.

 – Create an action plan.
 This might include writing out your reasons to quit smoking or listing your concerns about quitting.
 Learn ways to handle cravings.
 Avoid situations where the desire to smoke is greater.

-Book a Stop Smoking Consultation at Orchard Remedy’s Rx to start your year off in a healthy way!
+Book a Stop Smoking Consultation at Carmi Remedy’s Rx (just up from Penticton Regional Hospital in the Carmi Medical Dental Building) to start your year off in a healthy way!
 Stop Smoking pharmacist programs are a series of consultations to help you prepare for and quit smoking.
-These private sessions are covered by most provincial health plans, so schedule an appointment with your Orchard Remedy’s Rx Pharmacist today as part of a healthier outlook for 2017!
+These private sessions are covered by most provincial health plans, so schedule an appointment with your Carmi Remedy’s Rx Pharmacist today as part of a healthier outlook for 2017!